datatogether/datatogether/model.md

+# Model

-The *verification* problem can be solved by cryptographic signing (implemented in IPFS)
+The *verification* problem can be solved by cryptographic signing (provided by IPFS)
-The *authority* problem can be solved by webs of trust (to be implemented in Data Together app)
+The *authority* problem can be solved by webs of trust (provided by Data Together)
-The *discovery* problem can be solved by ??? (archivers has a “coverage” service that might be a model, but ultimately this should be decentralized, right?)
+The *discovery* problem can be solved by ??? (provided by Data Together)
 The *access* problem feels like a complex one, actually.